lazydynamics/RxInferClient.js/CONTRIBUTING.md

 1. Create a new branch for your feature/fix
 2. Make your changes
 3. Run tests (when available)
-4. Submit a pull request
+4. Submit a pull request with a descriptive title following the conventional commit format

-### Commit Messages
+### PR Titles
-Follow conventional commits:
+Follow conventional commits format for PR titles:
 - `feat:` for new features
 - `fix:` for bug fixes
 - `docs:` for documentation changes